developer-portal/content/tools/docker/compose.md

 Take `fedora-django` image and use it for `web` container, map port `8000` from container to `8000` on host, mount directory `awesome_web` (that's where sources will be) to `/code` within container and link the `web` container to `db` container.

 `db` container is even more simple.
 Mount `db` directory inside container so PostgreSQL can populate it.
-We also need to set some environment variables to create database with username/password access (don't forget to change those!).
+We also need to set some environment variables to create database with username/password access (do not forget to change those!).

 ## Create Django project